TikhonJelvis/website/drafts/Lazy-Dynamic-Programming/index.md

 # Dynamic Programming and Memoization

 **Dynamic programming** is one of the core techniques for writing efficient algorithms.
 The idea is to break a problem into *smaller subproblems* and then save the result of each subproblem so that it is only calculated once.
-Dynamic programming involves two parts: first, we have to restate the problem in terms of **overlapping subproblems**, then we memoize it.
+Dynamic programming involves two parts: restating the problem in terms of **overlapping subproblems** and memoizing.

 Overlapping subproblems are subproblems that depend on each other.
-This is where dynamic programming is needed: if we use the result of each subproblem many times, we can save significant computation time by caching each intermediate, only calculating it once.
+This is where dynamic programming is needed: if we use the result of each subproblem many times, we can save time by caching each intermediate result, only calculating it once.
 Caching the result of a function like this is called **memoization**.

 Memoization in general is a rich topic in Haskell.
 There are some very interesting approaches for memoizing functions over different sorts of inputs like Conal Elliott's [elegant memoization][elegant] or Luke Palmer's [memo combinators][combinators].